 We can advise on any intestacy issues and prepare the necessary documentation for you.

-Once the documents have been prepared with our help, they will need to be sent to the District Probate Registry.
+Once the probate forms and documents have been prepared with our help, they will need to be sent to the District Probate Registry.

-If your application is submitted by a solicitor, the fee for applying for probate is less than if you apply yourself or if someone who is not a qualified solicitor applies on your behalf.
+If your application is submitted by a probate solicitor or lawyer, the fee for applying for probate is less than if you apply yourself or if someone who is not a qualified solicitor applies on your behalf.

-It normally takes the District Probate Registry 4-8 weeks to grant probate once they receive the documents from you.
+It normally takes the District Probate Registry 4-8 weeks to grant probate once they receive the documents from you or a probate solicitor.

 Stage Three: Distributing Assets

 We can help with the distribution of all assets, including land, shares, money and other property.
 The exact procedure to be followed varies from case to case.
-For a more detailed insight into the procedure involved with your matter, please contact us using the form below for more information or a quote.
+For a more detailed insight into the procedure involved with your matter, please contact us using our advice line or the form below for more information or a quote.